-The financial transactions account, which shows the financing of net lending (positive) or net borrowing (negative) (formerly financial surplus or deficit).
+The financial transactions account that shows the financing of net lending (positive) or net borrowing (negative) (formerly financial surplus or deficit).

 British government securities

-Securities issued or guaranteed by the UK government; also known as gilts.Nôl i'r tabl cynnwys
+Securities issued or guaranteed by the UK government; these are also known as gilts.Nôl i'r tabl cynnwys

-Capital assets are those that contribute to the productive process so as to produce an economic return.
-In other contexts the word can be taken to include tangible assets (for example, buildings, plant and machinery), intangible assets and financial capital (see also fixed assets, inventories).
+Capital assets are those that contribute to the productive process to produce an economic return.
+In other contexts, the word can include tangible assets (for example, buildings, plant and machinery), intangible assets and financial capital (see also fixed assets, inventories).